Alaska legislative panel agrees to plans for coronavirus aid

 The committee, made up of House and Senate members, previously agreed to Dunleavy’s plans for about $125 million, a fraction of his total request, while working through remaining items.

-The biggest items addressed Monday involved $586.6 million for communities; $290 million in small business relief; and $100 million for fisheries.
+Big-ticket items addressed Monday involved $586.6 million for communities; $290 million for small business assistance; and $100 million for fisheries.

+State law allows a governor to submit to the committee plans to accept and spend additional federal or other program funds on a budget item.
+It delays for 45 days use of the funds unless the committee earlier agrees.

 The Legislature’s legal adviser had questioned whether spending not tied to budget items could be approved through the committee process.
-Rep. Chris Tuck, the committee chair, argued the full Legislature must convene to approve the spending in those cases.
+Rep. Chris Tuck, the committee chair, argued the full Legislature must convene to approve spending in those cases.

 Sen. Lyman Hoffman called for action by the committee.